-- ▶ Center in 1st axis Q216 (absolute value): Center of the pitch circle in the reference axis of the working plane. - ▶ Center in 2nd axis Q217 (absolute value): Center of the pitch circle in the minor axis of the working plane. - ▶ Pitch circle diameter Q244: Diameter of the pitch circle. - ▶ Starting angle Q245 (absolute value): Angle between the reference axis of the working plane and the starting point for the first machining operation on the pitch circle. - ▶ Stopping angle Q246 (absolute value): Angle between the reference axis of the working plane and the starting point for the last machining operation on the pitch circle (does not apply to complete circles).
+- Center in 1st axis Q216 (absolute value): Center of the pitch circle in the reference axis of the working plane. - Center in 2nd axis Q217 (absolute value): Center of the pitch circle in the minor axis of the working plane. - Pitch circle diameter Q244: Diameter of the pitch circle. - Starting angle Q245 (absolute value): Angle between the reference axis of the working plane and the starting point for the first machining operation on the pitch circle. - Stopping angle Q246 (absolute value): Angle between the reference axis of the working plane and the starting point for the last machining operation on the pitch circle (does not apply to complete circles).
 Do not enter the same value for the stopping angle and starting angle.
 If you enter the stopping angle greater than the starting angle, machining will be carried out counterclockwise; otherwise, machining will be clockwise.

 N530 G220 POLAR PATTERN

 Q216=+50 ;CENTER IN 1ST AXIS

 Q217=+50 ;CENTER IN 2ND AXIS

 Q244=80 ;PITCH CIRCLE DIA.

 Q245=+0 ;STARTING ANGLE

 Q246=+360 ;STOPPING ANGLE

 Q247=+0 ;STEPPING ANGLE

 Q241=8 ;NR OF REPETITIONS

 Q200=2 ;SET-UP CLEARANCE

 Q203=+30 ;SURFACE COORDINATE

 Q204=50 ;2ND SET-UP CLEARANCE

-0203=1 :MOVE TO CLEARANCE
+Q203=1 ;MOVE TO CLEARANCE

+Q365=0 ;TYPE OF TRAVERSE

-- ▶ Stepping angle O247 (incremental value): Angle between two machining operations on a pitch circle.
+- 8.5 Cycles for Machining Hole Patterns - Stepping angle Q247 (incremental value): Angle between two machining operations on a pitch circle.
 If you enter an angle step of 0, the TNC will calculate the angle step from the starting and stopping angles and the number of pattern repetitions.
 If you enter a value other than 0, the TNC will not take the stopping angle into account.
-The sign for the angle step determines the working direction (- = clockwise). - Number of repetitions Q241: Number of machining operations on a pitch circle. - ▶ Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface.
-Enter a positive value. - ▶ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface. - ▶ 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - Moving to clearance height Q301: Definition of how the tool is to move between machining processes.
-0: Move to the set-up clearance between operations.
-1: Move to the 2nd set-up clearance between the measuring points.
+The sign for the angle step determines the working direction (- = clockwise). - Number of repetitions Q241: Number of machining operations on a pitch circle. - Set-up clearance Ω200 (incremental value): Distance between tool tip and workpiece surface.
+Enter a positive value. - Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface. - 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - Moving to clearance height Q301: Definition of how the tool is to move between machining processes.
+O: Move to the set-up clearance between operations.
+1: Move to the 2nd set-up clearance between the measuring points. - Type of traverse?
+Line=0/Arc=1 Q365: Definition of the path function with which the tool is to move between machining operations.
+O: Move between operations on a straight line - 1: Move between operations on the pitch circle